[Minor revision–posted 11/28/23 (replaces 10/20/21 edition)]

 b.
 Inspect at least once every six months all of the university's animal facilities, including animal study areas;

 d.
-Review and, if warranted, investigate concerns involving the care and use of animals at the university resulting from public complaints and from reports of noncompliance received from laboratory or university employees;
+Review and, if warranted, investigate concerns involving the care and use of animals at the university resulting from public complaints and from reports of noncompliance received from laboratory or university employees or students;

 e.
 Make recommendations to the IO regarding any aspect of the university's animal program, facilities, or personnel training;